 Under such policies, you may not manufacture, distribute, dispense, possess, use or be under the influence of alcohol or illegal drugs in workplace.
-This prohibition includes prescription drugs which may impair the operator/driver if used improperly (e.g., whether prescribed for the driver/user or not).
+This prohibition includes prescription drugs which may impair the operator or used improperly (e.g., those prescribed or not for the user).
 As stated in such policies, violation of this policy may be grounds for discipline up to and including dismissal.
 If you perform activities in your job that are funded by a federal grant, you must notify your Department Head of any drug convictions for violation of drug laws that took place in the workplace within five (5) days of any such conviction.
 Employees in certain safety-sensitive positions, or in positions where testing is required by federal law, may be required to submit to periodic drug tests.
 All employees may be required to submit to drug testing under certain circumstances consistent with federal, state, and local laws and applicable City policies (e.g., Substance Abuse Prevention Policy) and MOUs.